Protofy-xyz/telegram-asset-v2/data/templates/boards/ai agent/README.md

-Basic AI agent able to execute actions or answer questions
+Intelligent agent using AI to answer questions or execute actions